Iterative Negotiation and Oversight: A Case Study in Decentralized Air Traffic Management: Numerical experiment

 \Cref{fig:result-internal} illustrates how the taxation parameter~$\kappa$ and the agents’ asset values~$b_i$ influence convergence behavior, system efficiency, and fairness.
 Each data point corresponds to one simulation, showing the ratio of the performance metric of the final outcome ($o^{\texttt{TACo}}_{r_{term}}$) to that achieved in the first iteration ($o^{\texttt{TACo}}_{1}$).
 Hence, a value of~$1$ indicates immediate convergence, while a value below~$1$ indicates system improvement through additional negotiation rounds.

 Across simulations, we observe relationships between the taxation parameter~$\kappa$, the agents’ asset values~$b_i$, convergence rate, and the system-level performance.
 As~$\kappa$ increases, the average asset value~$b_i$ naturally decreases, reflecting the inverse relationship $b_i = 1/(\kappa R_i)$.
-When $b$ is large (smaller $\kappa$), most cases ($98.44\%$) converge within a single round, whereas smaller~$b$ (induced by larger $\kappa$) values lead to multiple negotiation rounds, in line with \Cref{eq:round-upper}.
-With additional iterations, a substantial portion of trials achieve improvement in both system efficiency and fairness: in the low-$b$ group (corresponding to larger $\kappa$ or reserves), $90.28\%$ of cases yield lower final system costs and $79.08\%$ achieve reduced Gini index values (smaller Gini values indicate more equitable outcomes \cite{fairnessGuide}) compared to the first iteration.
+When $b$ is large (smaller $\kappa$), most cases ($98.44\%$) converge within a single round, whereas smaller~$b$ (induced by larger $\kappa$) values lead to multiple negotiation rounds, in line with \Cref{eq:round-upper}. \fix{This low-$\kappa$ regime also serves as a near-\texttt{TACo}-only reference: since $98.44\%$ of these cases terminate after the first iteration, the outcome is usually determined by the initial \texttt{TACo} negotiation before any coordination-factor update takes effect.}

+With additional iterations, a substantial portion of trials achieve improvement in both system efficiency and fairness: in the low-$b$ group (which arises from larger $\kappa$ or reserves, or both), $90.28\%$ of cases yield lower final system costs and $79.08\%$ achieve reduced Gini index values (smaller Gini values indicate more equitable outcomes \cite{fairnessGuide}) compared to the first iteration.
 Although a small number of runs exhibit degraded performance, such cases remain relatively rare across all~$\kappa$ values.
-These results confirm that~$\kappa$ directly governs both the convergence rate and the extent of achievable performance enhancement, consistent with the theoretical results in \Cref{corollary:round-upper} and \Cref{lem:sys-gap}.
+These results support that~$\kappa$ regulates both the convergence rate and the extent of achievable performance enhancement, consistent with the theoretical results in \Cref{corollary:round-upper} and \Cref{lem:sys-gap}.

-\subsubsection{Baseline Comparison}
+\subsubsection{Baseline comparison}

-\Cref{fig:result-baseline} compares the performance of the proposed framework with three representative baselines discussed above: the centralized CTOP (C-CTOP), the first-come-first-served CTOP (F-CTOP), and the voting mechanism.
-The comparison is conducted under three $\kappa$ regimes, defined by the quartiles of the tax parameter $\kappa$: the lowest quartile (Q1), the interquartile range (Q2--Q3), and the highest quartile (Q4).
+\Cref{fig:result-baseline} compares the performance of the proposed framework with \fix{the four representative baselines summarized in \Cref{tab:baseline_summary}: \texttt{C-CTOP}, \texttt{F-CTOP}, Voting, and \texttt{CCS}.} The comparison is conducted under three $\kappa$ regimes, defined by the quartiles of the tax parameter $\kappa$: the lowest quartile (Q1), the interquartile range (Q2--Q3), and the highest quartile (Q4).